openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 ## Adapter state

-- `GuildKickStatus`: The kick status (Not Started, In Progress, Done).
+- `GuildKickStatus`: The kick status (`Not Started`, `In Progress`, `Done`).
-- `GuildKick`: State of the guild kick proposal
+- `GuildKick`: State of the guild kick proposal.
   - `memberToKick`: The address of the member to kick out of the DAO.
   - `status`: The kick status.
-  - `sharesToBurn`: The number of shares of the member that should be burned.
+  - `tokensToBurn`: The number of shares of the member that should be burned.
-  - `lootToBurn`: The number of loot of the member that should be burned.
-  - `data`: Additional information related to the kick proposal.
   - `currentIndex`: Current iteration index to control the cached for-loop.
   - `blockNumber`: The block number in which the guild kick proposal has been created.
 - `kicks`: Keeps track of all the kicks executed per DAO.
-- `ongoingKicks`: Keeps track of the latest ongoing kick proposal per DAO to ensure only 1 kick happens at time.
+- `ongoingKicks`: Keeps track of the latest ongoing kick proposal per DAO to ensure only 1 kick happens at a time.

 ## Dependencies and interactions (internal / external)

 - BankExtension

-  - checks the kicked member's balance
+  - checks the kicked member's balance.
   - subtracts the kicked member's shares.
   - adds the burned shares to the kicked member's loot account.
   - transfers the funds from the DAO account to the kicked member's account.